 Lasagna Nutrition Facts

 Our lasagna contains 495 calories per serving.
-Since we limit the amount of dairy in the recipe, it also lowers calories per serving.
+By limiting the amount of dairy in the recipe, we have lowered the number of calories per serving.

 This is just enough calories for your body to function properly.
 If you want a wholesome dinner, we suggest serving it with a side dish to make a 750-calorie meal.